EXPLAINER: How does the FBI get a warrant to search a home?

 The Justice Department has been investigating the potential mishandling of classified information since the National Archives and Records Administration said it had received from Mar-a-Lago 15 boxes of White House records, including documents containing classified information, earlier this year.

-Here's a look at the process for process for obtaining a search warrant and laws governing government records:
+Here's a look at the process for obtaining a search warrant and laws governing government records:

 HOW DO SEARCH WARRANTS WORK?